Servlet Containers

 while (true) {

-// Block until at least one channel is ready
+// Block until at least one channel is ready.
+Meaning its put to sleep.

 // calls the epoll_wait() method to wait until an event occurs.